AeroPress Vs French Press | Which’s Better?

 Good for coffee lovers who want to adjust brewing parameters such as coffee-to-water ratio, grind size, water temperature, and steeping time according to their taste.

 Although both French Press and Aeropress are fairly easy to use but in French Press the margin of error is high.
-A beginner can easily ruin a cup of coffee using French Press.
+A beginner can easily ruin a cup of coffee using the French Press.
 That’s why the ease of use point goes to Aeropress

 4) Ease of Cleaning